 Tips For Finding the Right Bathing Suit!

 Perhaps one of the most difficult fashion related adjustments as we get older is in buying swimwear.
-Women over 50 often struggle with what works and what doesn’t…sure, we all want to think we’re built like we were when we were in out 20’s, 30’s or even 40’s, but we’re not.
+For women over 50, the struggle with is to find what works and what doesn’t.
+Sure, we all want to think we’re built like we were when we were in out 20’s, 30’s or even 40’s, but we’re not.
 Period.
 If you are one of those extraordinarily fortunate individuals (aka Helen Mirren!) who seem to have stopped the clock when it comes to your body in a bathing suit, that’s pretty fantastic.

 For the bulk of us, however, change is in the air – and has been for some time.
 With a bit of humor and a lot of honesty, writer Julia Sneden shares her experience in her article, “Utterly Unsuitable”

 “I think that modern bathing suits are a huge improvement over the suits we wore in the ‘50’s.
 My father sent me a ghastly picture of myself taken in 1956 as I was emerging from the swimming pool, encased in an aqua, shiny, suit made of some miracle fabric I can no longer name.
 The bra resembled twin mortar shells, and the unforgiving, girdle-like fit of that tough fabric made my flesh bulge along every edge.”

 Even if you’re working out regularly and staying fit like so many 50+ women are doing so beautifully, our bodies are just not what they were 15 or 20 years ago.

 - So…what to do about the bathing suit?
 Start with the fit.
 Too large and you look like you’ve been stuffed into a rucksack…too small and you just know that isn’t good!
 Comfort and style can go hand in hand.
 Don’t be afraid to buy a quality bathing suit – you’ll be glad you did.

 Tips for buying a bathing suit if you’re over 50: